davidtpinto/SummarWise/README.md

     xlApp.Visible = False ' Excel runs in the background
     Set xlBook = xlApp.Workbooks.Open(excelFilePath, ReadOnly:=False)
     Set xlSheet = xlBook.Sheets("Compliance Matrix")

+    ' Get the name of the current Word document
+    Dim wordFileName As String
+    wordFileName = ActiveDocument.Name

+    ' Find the column for the current Word document or add a new one Dim wordFileColumn As Long
+    wordFileColumn = FindOrAddWordFileColumn(xlSheet, wordFileName)

     ' Loop through each paragraph in the Word document For Each WordParagraph In ActiveDocument.Paragraphs
         ' Use regular expressions to find REQs (e.g., REQ0001, REQ0002, etc.) in the paragraph